donnerhanson/compiler-construction-2021/syllabus-long.md

 ## Overview

-The course is a sequel of last semester's course on [Programming Languages](https://github.com/alexhkurz/programming-languages-2019).
+The course is a sequel of last semester's course on Programming Languages.
 Nevertheless, with some extra effort, it can also be followed independently as everything will be explained.
 Last semester, among other things, we
 - explained the basic ideas of parsing,
 - saw some simple context free grammars in BNFC,
-- wrote some functional programs (in LambdNat)
+- wrote some functional programs (in Haskell and LambdNat)
-- modified an interpreter written in Haskell to accommodate implement new language features.
+- modified an interpreter written in Haskell to implement new language features.

 This semester, we move from building our own toy language to a challenging fragment of C++.
 This means that we will study the following classic compiler topics:
 - lexing/finite automata